The 8 Best PPC Ad Networks

 Ad Formats: Promoted tweets (text and/or images, GIFS, videos), promoted accounts, promoted trends.

-Pricing: Promoted tweets and promoted accounts is CPC, promoted trends is handled through a Twitter sales representative.
+Pricing: Promoted tweets and promoted accounts is CPC, promoted trends are handled through a Twitter sales representative.

 Tip: Advertising on Twitter should go hand-in-hand with having a solid Twitter engagement strategy.
 While promoting an account can get new followers, robust tweet content will yield the best results.

-Pinterest has 200 million active monthly users who are researching trends, ideas, and products and many of them are in the mood to purchase.
+Pinterest has 200 million active monthly users who are researching trends, ideas, and products, and many of them are looking to purchase.

 Placements: Pinterest.com and Pinterest app.